Hand lettering and calligraphy have been around for centuries, and both artistic styles are still practiced by modern artists.

 Procreate

 The Procreate app (review here!) is easily one of the most popular digital art apps for the iPad.
-It's beginner- and user-friendly, and its vast capabilities are so well hidden by its simple interface that the ways that it can help with iPad lettering and calligraphy might not jump out at you immediately.
+It's beginner- and user-friendly, and its vast capabilities are so well hidden by its simple interface that how it can help with iPad lettering and calligraphy might not jump out at you immediately.

 With over 100 brushes, Procreate’s brush library is one of the most expansive, which is just one of the many features that will help you thrive as a lettering artist or calligrapher.